Blogs

 wave

-The Tasmanian Senate race is heating up, shaping up to be one of the most captivating contests of the Australian federal election.
-A fierce battle is underway between incumbent Senator Jacqui Lambie and a fresh challenger – Lee Hanson, daughter of One Nation leader Pauline Hanson.
-This clash of political heavyweights is dominating headlines and sparking intense debate across the state.
+Things are heating up in Tasmania’s Senate race, and it’s become a real nail-biter.
+It’s shaping up to be one of the most captivating – and frankly, dramatic – contests of the whole Australian federal election.
+We're talking a head-to-head battle between the incumbent Senator Jacqui Lambie and a fresh challenger: Lee Hanson, daughter of One Nation leader Pauline Hanson.
+This clash of political titans is everywhere – dominating headlines and sparking some seriously intense debate across the state.
+It’s a real rollercoaster.

-The rivalry between Jacqui Lambie and Pauline Hanson is well-established, but the current election has ignited it into a full-blown political flame war.
-Hanson, a vocal critic of Lambie's voting record, frequently accuses Lambie of siding with the Labor and Greens parties, contradicting her self-proclaimed conservative image.
-Hanson has even publicly stated her desire to see Lambie ousted from the Senate, predicting a significant shift in voter support towards her daughter.
+The rivalry between Jacqui Lambie and Pauline Hanson?
+It's been brewing for a while, but this election?
+It’s exploded.
+Hanson, a pretty outspoken critic of Lambie’s voting record, constantly accuses Lambie of cozying up to Labor and the Greens, saying it contradicts her whole “conservative” image.
+She's even publicly said she wants Lambie out of the Senate, predicting a huge shift in voter support towards her daughter.
+Honestly, who saw *that* coming?

-• Hanson's Accusation: Lambie is not a true conservative, frequently collaborating with Labor and the Greens.
+Hanson's main gripe?
+Lambie isn't a true blue conservative, apparently.
+She claims Lambie collaborates too much with Labor and the Greens.

-On election night, appearing on Channel 7, Lambie emphasized her dedication to local concerns, including veteran's affairs, the controversial AFL stadium proposal, and the Tasmanian salmon farming industry.
-In a surprising move, she extended well wishes to Lee Hanson, acknowledging the courage it takes to enter politics, presenting a more measured response to the public feud than her opponent.
+On election night, appearing on Channel 7, Lambie really hammered home her dedication to local issues: veterans’ affairs, the controversial AFL stadium (a big one in Tasmania!), and the salmon farming industry.
+And in a surprising twist, she actually wished Lee Hanson well, saying it takes guts to go into politics.
+It was a far more measured response than Hanson’s attacks.

-Lee Hanson's Candidacy: A New Generation of One Nation?
+Lee Hanson's Run: A New Generation of One Nation?

-• Lee's Motivations: A desire to address Tasmanian community concerns and a belief she can offer a fresh perspective.
+Lee's reasons?
+She genuinely wants to address Tasmanian concerns and thinks she can offer a fresh perspective.

-Lee's campaign has strategically distanced itself from her mother's sometimes inflammatory rhetoric.
-She acknowledges similar viewpoints but emphasizes her own unique approach.
-A victory would undoubtedly mark a significant moment in Australian political history.
+Lee's campaign has been carefully distancing itself from her mum’s sometimes, shall we say, fiery rhetoric.
+She agrees on a lot of things, but stresses her own unique style.
+A win for her would be a huge moment in Australian political history.

 FAQ